We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Fado Jasmim 2020

-Fado Jasmim is a popular limited perfume by Miguel Matos for women and men and was released in 2020.
-The scent is fruity-animal.
+A popular limited perfume by Miguel Matos for women and men, released in 2020.
+The scent is floral-fruity.
 Projection and longevity are above-average.
-The production was apparently discontinued.
+It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.